-These DNS names and IP ranges are reserved (on the Internet) for use in examples, documentation and similar.
-As such, they are not available for assignment on the Internet and also should not be assigned on local networks that require proper Internet connectivity.
+These DNS names and IP ranges are reserved (on the Internet) for use in specific situations, including examples, documentation and non-unique local assignment.
+As such, they are not available for unique assignment on the Internet and, with the exception of those reserved specifically for that purpose, should not be assigned on local networks that require proper Internet connectivity.

-Because these DNS names and IP ranges are reserved specifically for example and documentation purposes, they can be used freely in anonymizing network assignments without risk of accidentally referring to some other real-world entity’s actual assignment either at the present time or in the future.
+Because these DNS names and IP ranges are reserved, they can be used freely in anonymizing network assignments without risk of accidentally referring to some other real-world entity’s actual globally unique assignment either at the present time or in the future.

 - 192.0.2.0/24 (192.0.2.0 – 192.0.2.255) (originally by the now obsolete RFC 1166)

 - 198.51.100.0/24 (198.51.100.0 – 198.51.100.255)